Become a teacher

 Having completed the training course and demonstrated one’s understanding and abilities, the student will be granted a certification to teach the F.M.
 Alexander Technique.
 This certification is recognized by affiliated societies around the world.

-The intensive experience provided by the training course can also be used to deepen one’s personal engagement in a chosen field of interest and inquiry such as theater, music, athletic performance and education at a very reasonable cost as well as becoming a teacher.
+The intensive experience provided by the training course can also be used to deepen one’s personal engagement in a chosen field of interest and inquiry such as theatre, music, athletic performance and education at a very reasonable cost as well as becoming a teacher.

 Attention to the process of learning is more important than grabbing for results, more important still is the freedom from fear of failure.